Estimated reading time: 5 minutes

 The advantage of doing manual comparisons is that it allows you the opportunity to have conversations with other church administrators about pay and benefit practices.

-However, it can be a very time consuming and tedious task that needs to be redone every couple of years.
+However, it can be a very time-consuming and tedious task that needs to be redone every couple of years.

-This book is a great resource because it takes the guess work out of pay grades and gives you all the needed information to put together your own pay range recommendations.
+This book is a great resource because it takes the guesswork out of pay grades and gives you all the needed information to put together your own pay range recommendations.

-2. Reporting Expenses
+2. Expense Reporting

 And for those people who struggle with paperwork, it is even more of a dreaded chore.

 The whole point of reporting expenses is to help ensure that church funds are spent solely on those things that support the purpose and mission of the church – and not for someone’s personal gain.

-“The organization must not be organized or operated for the benefit of private interests, and no part of a section 501(c)(3) organization’s net earnings may inure to the benefit of any private shareholder or individual.”
+“The organization must not be organized or operated for the benefit of private interests, and no part of section 501(c)(3) organization’s net earnings may inure to the benefit of any private shareholder or individual.”
 IRS.gov

-All church related expenses should be reported and reviewed independently to validate the justification for the expense and explain the business purpose of the expenditures.
+All church-related expenses should be reported and reviewed independently to validate the justification for the expense and explain the business purpose of the expenditures.

 Church employees should use their personal credit cards and be reimbursed for expenses made on behalf of the church.